 My application to start a PhD was accepted by Edinburgh Napier University.
 Since January 2013 I am investigating open educational practices in the context of Academic Development.

-I enjoy working within education (creating innovative new programmes, spicing up existing ones, facilitating, developing engaging resources, researching, coaching, mentoring, consulting), love being creative, experimenting (play?) with technology for learning and teaching, of course, and get great satisfaction when I can help others.
+I enjoy working within Academic Development (creating innovative new programmes, spicing up existing ones, facilitating, developing engaging resources, researching, coaching, mentoring, consulting), love being creative, experimenting (play?) with technology for learning and teaching, of course, and get great satisfaction when I can help others.

 My approach is experimental and creative.
-I feel that it is important to do things differently and do different things (I have heard Prof. Ranald Mcdonald saying that during a SEDA Conference and his words stayed with me since!) as an Academic Developer and this means pushing the boundaries and immersing myself and others in unconventional (?) territories, some might find risky, to model alternative and innovative practice and make our staff reflect on their practice and think, un-think and re-think and I am doing this with them and empower individuals and teams I am supporting.
+I feel that it is important to do things differently and do different things as an Academic Developer.
+This means pushing the boundaries and immersing myself and others in unconventional (?) territories, some might find risky, to model alternative and innovative practice and make our staff reflect on their practice and think, un-think and re-think and I am doing this with them and empower individuals and teams I am supporting.
 My approach is deeply rooted in reflective practice and action research which informs practice and everything I do is future facing.

 I enjoy working and learning with and helping individuals and groups, meeting academics and other professionals who support learning internally but also during network meetings, Special Interest Groups (MEL SIG) and conferences and have used many events to make new contacts which have lead to a number of collaborations.